jurrien-fakkeldij/chapter-workshop-beth/README.md

   }
 )
 ```
-And now we have to update our component to actually call this delete endpoint.
+And now we have to update our component to actually call this `DELETE` method as shown below.
-It will now resemble something like below
 ```html
 <div id={id.toString()} class="flex flex-row space-x-3">
   <p>${content}</p>